cmcramer/cmc-silverstripe-helpers/README.md

 - CmcSiteHeaderImage - Use this to add Site Header Image
 - CmcSiteLogo - Use this to add up to 2 Logos to your site that are editable in the CMS.
 Includes fields for Logo, Title and URL
 - CmcShortTitle - Add ShortTitle for your Site editable in the Admin.
 Useful for smaller screens.
+- CmcSiteDescription - Add Description for Site editable in Site Settings.
 - CmcSiteSocialUrls - Add Urls for Social Media site to use throughout your site; i.e. in site footer
 - CmcSiteTwitterFeed - Add a Twitter Feed to your site